We use cookies on this website. Cookies help us deliver the best experience on our website. Read about cookies.

 It is possible to apply for an Erasmus+ traineeship grant if you, while you are abroad, do one of several activities.
 These are all examples:

-- Do data collection in connection with thesis work
+• Do an internship in order to collect data in connection with thesis work

 Countries approved for an Erasmus+ traineeship grant